craevscaia/TMPS_Laboratories/StructuralDesignPattern/src/Report2.md

     }
 }
 ````
-The QuestionManager class will use ClientQuestion interface which will act as a bridge(QuestionManager).
+The QuestionManager class will use IQuestionAboutCreditCard interface which will act as a bridge(QuestionManager).

 ````
 public class QuestionManager {